eldarlrd/eldarlrd/README.md

     src='https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg'
     width='16'
     height='16'>
 </a> **JS Libraries** to create interactive web apps and games.
-I particularly enjoy the latter as they often require extensive work on logic.
+I particularly enjoy the latter, as they often require extensive work on logic.

 This is a hub for my *personal projects* and the ones I make for *a couple of curricula.*